5 Tips for Healthy Lung Month

 Indoor pollutants such as secondhand smoke, chemicals, mold, asbestos, and radon can cause lung disease and lung cancer.
 Clean the air with HEPA filters and test for these carcinogens.
 Avoiding pollutants is crucial for keeping your lungs cancer-free and healthy.

 Asbestos and radon can be almost anywhere.
-When ingested, asbestos becomes lodged in the body and puts you at risk of cancers and mesothelioma.
+When ingested, asbestos becomes lodged in the body and puts you at risk of cancers and mesothelimoa.
 Radon exposure can occur in enclosed structures at home or work, which can lead to lung cancer.

 You can avoid exposing yourself to outdoor pollutants.
 Pay close attention to the current air quality conditions in your community.
 The Air Quality Index (AQI) changes day-to-day.
 On days where the AQI is poor, avoid prolonged outside time.
 You should also avoid walking or exercising near busy streets to avoid inhaling car exhaust.

 3) Protect Your Health

-Respiratory infections can turn into something more serious.
+Respiratory infections can turn into a serious disease long after you leave the job site.
 For healthy lungs and prevention of cancer, it’s vital to maintain good hygiene, stay up-to-date on all your vaccinations, and avoid large crowds during common cold and flu season.

 4) Schedule Regular Check-Ups

 Lung disease can often go undetected.
 Routine doctor visits can help prevent serious health issues, including lung disease.
 Your doctor will listen to your breathing and be sure to ask the right questions.
 If you are a smoker or a former smoker, it’s vital to get regular lung screenings to check for lung cancer.

-When done regularly, exercise can keep your lungs healthy.
+When done regularly, exercise can keep your healthy lungs, well, healthy.
 Physical activity forces your heart and lungs to work harder to supply additional oxygen.
 While exercise strengthens your bones and muscles, it also strengthens your lungs and heart.
 According to the American Lung Association, physical activity can reduce the risks of illnesses such as heart disease, stroke, diabetes, and even lung cancer.